f4exb/sdrangel/plugins/channelrx/radioclock/readme.md

 <h3>9: Time</h3>

-Displays the decoded time, adjusted for the timezone set by (7).
+Displays the decoded time, adjusted for the time zone set by (7).

 <h3>10: Status</h3>